 To assume the responsibilities of one of the division's representatives to the CEC Representative Assembly;

-To serve as CCC’s Program Advisory Chair and serve on CEC’s Program Advisory Committee (PAC) to coordinate review and selection of presentation proposals and finalize placement of CCC-sponsored presentations into the convention program; and
+To serve as CCC-DPHMD’s Program Advisory Chair and serve on CEC’s Program Advisory Committee (PAC) to coordinate review and selection of presentation proposals and finalize placement of CCC-DPHMD-sponsored presentations into the convention program; and

-To ensure that all convention presenters are provided with the CCC template of information to include in their presentations/ handouts in a timely manner.
+To ensure that all convention presenters are provided with the CCC-DPHMD template of information to include in their presentations/ handouts in a timely manner.

 To attend all annual CEC Leadership activities (e.g., Leadership Institute, Program Advisory Committee, or PAC, meetings, Legislative Summit) held at CEC Headquarters each summer.